anh-tong/anh-tong.github.io/_posts/2021-10-21-gradient_sde.md

 bibliography: gradient_sde.bib
 ---

-In the series of, there has been a development among machine learning community adopting stochastic differential equation in neural networks.
+When writing this series of stochastic calculus, there has been a much development among machine learning community adopting stochastic differential equation in neural networks.
 It starts with Neural Ordinary Equations <d-cite key="neural_ode"></d-cite> which opens a new research direction considering layer indices in neural networks as continuous values.
 Then, to model uncertainty, Neural Stochastic Differential Equation is proposed, potentially having many applications like generative time series modeling, financial modeling, etc.

-The key techniques include adjoint sentitivity method in performing backpropagragtion through time (not layers), and solving backward SDEs .
+The key techniques include adjoint sentitivity method in performing backpropagragtion through time (not layers), and quering sample paths from forward-pass when solving backward SDEs.
 This post focuses more on the former, and just briefly mention the latter.

 ### Neural ODEs